J-A-M-M-S/gitLit/README.md

 AS AN INDECISIVE PERSON that only knows what kind of liquor they want I WANT someone to pick a drink/recipe for me
 SO THAT I don't have to make my own decision

+AS A FREQUENT BARTENDER that never remembers recipes
+I WANT a place to store the ones I like
+SO THAT I don't have to search them every time
 ```

 <details>